Reviving product states in the disordered Heisenberg chain: Results

 The fact that we find oscillating deformed domain walls is particularly interesting since previous results indicate that the bare domain-wall states $|\dw: k\rangle$ approach a steady-state with a smeared-out interface, a process known as domain-wall melting \cite{Hauschild2016}.
 An interface spin pointing away from the $z$-axis therefore protects against this mechanism.

-Since the DMRG-X algorithm outputs the energy eigenstates $|E:k\rangle$ as MPS, we can compute the expectation values $\langle\Psi^{(k)}_\pm|\hat B(t)|\Psi^{(k)}_\pm\rangle$ of any local operator $\hat B$ exactly for \emph{arbitrary} times $t$ (see the supplementary material for details).
+Since the DMRG-X algorithm outputs the energy eigenstates $|E:k\rangle$ as MPS, we can compute the expectation values $\langle\Psi^{(k)}_\pm|\hat B(t)|\Psi^{(k)}_\pm\rangle$ of any local operator $\hat B$ exactly for arbitrary times $t$ (see Sec.~\ref{methods:numerics}).
 This in turn allows us to quantitatively estimate the finite-time expectation value $\langle\Phi^{(k)}_\pm|\hat B(t)|\Phi^{(k)}_\pm\rangle$ for any local $\hat B$, which is useful since the certified amplitude only provides a lower bound for the oscillations of the specific local observable $\hat A$ (yet at infinite times).
 In Fig.~\ref{fig:IntroPlot}, we visualize this for $\hat S^{(x)}$, which is not strictly identical with the observable $\hat A$.

 Besides the deformed domain-wall states, there exists a second set of reviving product states that exhibit local oscillations.
-However, these can be interpreted as a single-particle phenomenon arising from Anderson localization and exist irrespective of the strength of the term $\hat S^{(z)}_j \hat S^{(z)}_{j+1}$.
-More details can be found in the supplementary material.
+However, these can be interpreted as a single-particle phenomenon arising from Anderson localization and exist irrespective of the strength of the term $\hat S^{(z)}_j \hat S^{(z)}_{j+1}$, see \ref{app:single-particle}.

-In the supplementary material, we further provide numerical data for the certified amplitude and various disorder strength in the range $W=0.5$ to $W=8$.
+In \ref{app:crossover}, we further provide numerical data for the certified amplitude and various disorder strength in the range $W=0.5$ to $W=8$.
 One can identify a crossover from an ergodic system to a localized system.